Kolo Touré: Manchester City

 After much transfer speculation, it was announced on 28 July 2009 that Manchester City had agreed a fee of £14 million for Touré.
 After he successfully passed a medical in Manchester on 29 July 2009, Touré signed a four-year contract with the club which had the option of extending it to five years.
-City, who had finished 10th the previous season, had made a number of high-profile signings in preparation for the 2009–10 season, and Touré hoped to help make City a top four team.
+City, who had finished 10th the previous season, had made a number of high-profile signings in preparation for the 2009–10 season, and Touré expressed that hoped to help make City a top four team.
 He was appointed the club captain by Mark Hughes.
 He scored his first goal for Manchester City in a 2–1 League Cup win over Fulham on 23 September 2009.
 He scored his first league goal for City against Burnley on 7 November 2009.
 Manchester City finished the season in fifth position, losing out to Tottenham Hotspur by just three points.
 On 2 July 2010, Kolo Touré was joined by his brother Yaya at Manchester City following a transfer believed to be worth around £24 million.

 At the beginning of the 2010–11 season, Roberto Mancini took away the captain's armband from Touré and gave it to Carlos Tevez.
 However, he remained part of Mancini's plans and was a first team regular in defence.
 He was sent off in Manchester City's 2–1 defeat to Everton on 20 December 2010, helping to deny City the chance to top the Premier League table on Christmas.
-On 15 January 2011, Touré scored the first goal in a 4–3 win for the Citizens which sent them to the top of the league table.
+On 15 January 2011, Touré scored the first goal in a 4–3 win for the Citizens against Wolves which sent them to the top of the league table.

 On 3 March 2011, it was revealed that Touré had failed a drug test and had been suspended.
 The World Anti-Doping Agency imposed a 6-month suspension from football effective 2 March 2011.

-In the 2011–12 season, Touré was used as a squad player, making 14 league appearances as Manchester City won a league title for the first time in 44 years.
+In the 2011–12 season, Touré, unlike his brother, who was starting every match possible, was used as a squad player, making 14 league appearances as Manchester City won a league title for the first time in 44 years.